-Daniel Young is a Health Policy Fellow in the National Health Law Program’s North Carolina offices, where he works on research, writing, and policy analysis on Medicaid and maternal and child health.
+Daniel Young is a Policy Analyst in the National Health Law Program’s North Carolina offices, where he works on research, writing, and policy analysis on Medicaid, managed care quality, maternal and child health, and health equity.

 Dan received a Master of Public Health in Health Management and Policy and Bachelor of Education, both from the University of Michigan.

 A transplant to North Carolina, Dan enjoys going to concerts, sporting events, trivia nights, and getting out on the area’s accessible trails and greenways.